-We have the authority to issue 850,000,000 shares of capital stock, par value \$0.0001 per share, consisting of the following:
+We have the authority to issue 850,000,000 shares of capital stock, par value \$0.0001 per share, consisting of the following

-- 511,990,000 shares of common stock,
+511,990,000 shares of common stock,

-- 10,000 shares of Class B common stock,
+10,000 shares of Class B common stock,

-- 100,000,000 shares of preferred stock, and
+100,000,000 shares of preferred stock, and

-- 238,000,000 shares of excess common stock, or Excess Stock.
+238,000,000 shares of excess common stock, or Excess Stock.

-Common Stock and Class B Common Stock
+Comm on S tock and Class B Common Stock

-Terms of Common Stock
+Ter ms of Common Stock

-As of December 31, 2019, there were 320,435,256 shares of common stock outstanding, which excludes the outstanding shares of Class B common stock described below and the shares of common stock held in treasury.
-The holders of shares of common stock:
+shares commo of Cl of December 31, 2019, there were 320,435,256 shares of common stock outstanding, which excludes the outstanding ass B common stock described below and the shares of common stock held in treasury.
+The holders of shares of ock:

-• are entitled to one vote per share on all matters to be voted on by stockholders, other than the election of four directors who are elected exclusively by holders of Class B common stock;
+are entitled to one vote per share on all matters to be voted on by stockholders, other than the election of four directors who are elected exclusively by holders of Class B common stock;

-- are not entitled to cumulative voting for the election of directors; - are entitled to receive dividends as may be declared from time to time by the board of directors, in its discretion, from legally available assets, subject to preferential rights of holders of preferred stock; - are not entitled to preemptive, subscription or conversion rights; and - are not subject to further calls or assessments.

-The shares of common stock currently outstanding are validly issued, fully paid and non-assessable.
-There are no redemption or sinking fund provisions applicable to the common stock.

-Terms of Class B Common Stock

-As of December 31, 2019, we had 8,000 shares of Class B common stock outstanding.
-Holders of Class B common stock:

-- are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, other than the election of four directors who are elected exclusively by the holders of Class B common stock; - are not entitled to cumulative voting for the election of directors; and - are entitled to receive ratably such dividends as may be declared by the board of directors out of legally available funds, subject to preferential rights of holders of preferred stock.

-If we are liquidated, each outstanding share of common stock and Class B common stock, including shares of Excess Stock, if any, will be entitled to participate pro rata in the assets remaining after payment of, or adequate provision for, all of our known debts and liabilities, subject to the right of the holders of preferred stock, including any excess preferred stock into which shares of such series has been converted, to receive preferential distributions.
+are not entitled to cumulative voting for the election of directors; are entitled to receive dividends as may be declared from time to time by the board of directors, in its discretion, fro legally available assets, subject to preferential rights of holders of preferred stock; are not entitled to preemptive, subscription or conversion rights; and are not subject to further calls or assessments. redemp shares of common stock currently outstanding are validly issued, fully paid and non-assessable.
+There are no or sinking fund provisions applicable to the common stock.
+Terms of Class B Common Stock As of December 31, 2019, we had 8,000 shares of Class B common stock outstanding.
+Holders of Class B common stock: are entitled to one vote for each share held of record on all matters submitted to a vote of the stockholders, othe the election of four directors who are elected exclusively by the holders of Class B common stock; are not entitled to cumulative voting for the election of directors; and are entitled to receive ratably such dividends as may be declared by the board of directors out of legally available funds, subject to preferential rights of holders of preferred stock. f an re are liquidated, each outstanding share of common stock and Class B common stock, including shares of Excess y, will be entitled to participate pro rata in the assets remaining after payment of, or adequate provision for, all of our s and liabilities, subject to the right of the holders of preferred stock, including any excess preferred stock into which

+St shares of such series has been converted, to receive preferential distributions.